RAS-University/robotic-courses/docs/chap1_basic_motion_ctrl/kinematics.md

 <details markdown="1">
 <summary><strong>Click here for Solutions</strong></summary>

-As we have seen on the exercise from Chapter 3,
+As we have seen on the exercise from Section 3.3,
 - $x = L_1 c_1 + L_2 c_{1+2}$
 - $y = L_1 s_1 + L_2 s_{1+2}$
 and we also know that: